Double-Bridge Mechanism for Enhancing Tc in Oxide Superconductors

-Since the discovery of high-critical temperature $T_c$ superconductivity in cuprates in 1986~\cite{Bednorz1986}, it has always been one of the most fascinating research fields in physics.
-Many challenging issues have attracted the extensive research interest among physicists across generations.
-Realizing superconductivity at higher temperatures, even at room temperature, has become the ultimate dream of humanity.
-Due to the lack of guidance from a widely accepted microscopic theory of high-$T_c$ superconductivity, current superconducting research exhibits multiple divergent directions, such as cuprates~\cite{Mourachkine2002}, nickelates~\cite{Wang2024,WangNingning2024}, iron-based superconductors~\cite{Hideo2018}, multi-hydrogen superconductors under ultrahigh-pressure ($\sim$200 GPa)~\cite{Gao2021}, organic superconductors~\cite{ishiguro1998}, heavy-fermion superconductors~\cite{RevModPhys.1984}, kagome superconductors~\cite{Ortiz2021,Xu2025}, `magic angle’ twisted bilayer graphene (MATBG)~\cite{Cao2018}, and so on.
-Among so many superconductors, which one is the most promising high-$T_c$ superconducting material is still unclear at present.
-No one knows exactly how to effectively increase $T_c$.
+Since the discovery of high-$T_c$ superconductivity in cuprates in 1986~\cite{Bednorz1986}, the field has remained one of the most compelling and challenging in condensed-matter physics.
+Realizing superconductivity at higher temperatures, including room temperature, remains a central goal.
+Despite extensive work, a universally accepted microscopic mechanism remains elusive, and research has branched into numerous systems, including cuprates~\cite{Mourachkine2002}, nickelates~\cite{Wang2024,WangNingning2024}, iron-based superconductors~\cite{Hideo2018}, multi-hydrogen superconductors under ultrahigh-pressure ($\sim$200 GPa)~\cite{Gao2021}, organic superconductors~\cite{ishiguro1998}, heavy-fermion superconductors~\cite{RevModPhys.1984}, kagome superconductors~\cite{Ortiz2021,Xu2025}, `magic angle' twisted bilayer graphene (MATBG)~\cite{Cao2018}, and so on.
+To date, no clear consensus exists on the most promising materials platform or the fundamental principles for reliably raising $T_c$.

-In practical applications of superconducting materials, not only is a high critical temperature $T_c$ important, but also a high critical magnetic field, a high critical current, and good ductility are crucial.
-Moreover, the ambient pressure is also highly desirable.
-That is, it requires ‘\textit{3 highs + ductility + ambient pressure}.’
-Regrettably, none of the existing superconducting materials can simultaneously meet all these requirements.
-The search of high-$T_c$ superconducting materials with practical value must take all these factors into account, which urgently demands a clear theoretical framework to guide the right direction of exploration.
-With applications as the ultimate goal, the pursuit of high-$T_c$ superconductivity must remain on the correct path, making relentless efforts to move forward.
-Any research that does not take into account the practical application of this ultimate goal into account may have no future, just as Norman pointed out~\cite{Norman2016}.
+For practical applications, superconductors require high $T_c$, high critical magnetic field, high critical current, good ductility, and ambient-pressure stability and superconductivity---the so-called ``3 highs + ductility + ambient pressure'' criteria.
+Unfortunately, no known material satisfies all these conditions simultaneously.
+Progress urgently demands a unified theoretical framework to guide material design.
+As emphasized by Norman~\cite{Norman2016}, any research disconnected from practical goals may have no future.